 One of the most critical questions every email marketer faces is: “Am I creating strong email campaign engagement?”
-While you can simply go to your dashboard and review the open rates, click through rates and bounce rates of your email campaigns and newsletters, what you really need is to be able to prove how engaging your email marketing efforts are in the long run.
+Sure, you can simply go to your dashboard and review the open rates, click through rates and bounce rates of your email campaigns and newsletters, but what you really need is to be able to prove how engaging your email marketing efforts are in the long run.

 - Engagement with Creative – A good starting point would be to measure opens and clicks.
 Combining the two to measure Click-To-Open Rates (CTOR) will show you the percentage of subscribers who decided to open the email and clicked through to a link on the email.
 CTORs are especially useful in measuring the effectiveness of your content, creative, as well any Calls to Action (CTAs) across various campaigns.

 - Subscribers’ Long-Term Engagement – While CTRs and open rates can give you a good short-term analysis of the performance of your email campaigns, it is equally important to also monitor how well your audience is interacting with your communication over a longer period of time to ensure there is no decline.
 Long-Term engagement should be measured for a more holistic analysis of your email programmes.
 For this, you will need to evaluate all metrics of subscriber actions that suggest engagement, including opens, clicks, social shares, comments, purchases and checkouts and downloads over a quarter, six months or even a year.
 This will help you assess the number of subscribers who are active and regularly interacting with you.